The Magic 5 Custom Goggles Update | Shark Tank Season 13

 • Shark: Robert Herjavec

 Bo Haaber and Rasmus Barfred are triathletes themselves, and they’ve struggled for years with goggles that don’t fit their faces.
 They decided to create The Magic 5, a custom scanning app that uses technology to create swimming goggles that perfectly fit your face.
-It’s a genius idea, and one that makes perfect sense: if you have prescription glasses, why not custom goggles?

 The sharks are impressed with The Magic 5 as a company, but the valuation makes them laugh.
-It’s rare that people come onto Shark Tank with a $20 million valuation, and rarer that they offer so little equity for so much money.
+It’s rare that people come onto Shark Tank with a $20 million valuation and rarer that they offer so little equity for so much money.

 However, Bo and Rasmus explain that since they opened in 2018, they have gained 40,000 customers, including some of the best athletes in the world.
 Their lifetime revenue is $3 million, with $1.5 million coming in in the first half of 2021.
 This company is going places.